dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

         e = cycle_cnt_read();
 ```

-If you look at the measurement code's assembly in `gpio-int.list`, it
+If you look at the machine code generated from this snippet
-should look something like the following (note your code addresses will
+`gpio-int.list`, it should look something like the following (note your
-be different!);
+code addresses will be different!);

 ```
+    ...
+             # 1. wait until interrupt sets global flag
     8168:   ee1d3f70    mrc 15, 0, r3, cr13, cr0, {3}
     816c:   e3530000    cmp r3, #0
     8170:   0afffffc    beq 8168 <test_cost+0x108>
+             # 2. measure the cycle
     8174:   ee1f4f3c    mrc 15, 0, r4, cr15, cr12, {1}
 ```